Skip to main content

 Going forward, authorities have said CRAB Park will be treated like other public areas in the city, where homeless people are legally allowed to sleep in tents overnight, but must take the shelters down every morning.

-But the prospect of moving indoors isn’t appealing to some campers who have been offered housing in the past.
+The prospect of moving indoors isn’t appealing to some campers who have accepted housing in the past.

 “All of them have pests,” a resident named Jenni told CTV News.
 “Cockroaches, ants.
 They’ve got bedbugs, they’ve got silverfish, they’ve got rats or mice.”